Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9B

 Memory Aid

-Real-World Application
+Real-World Example

 You're designing a Yagi antenna using modeling software.
 The software uses the Method of Moments - it divides your Yagi into wire segments, calculates the current on each segment, and solves the electromagnetic equations to predict the antenna's performance.
 This gives you accurate predictions of gain, impedance, and radiation pattern before you build the antenna.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Method of Moments, Antenna modeling, Numerical analysis, Computational electromagnetics
+Method of Moments Antenna modeling Numerical analysis Computational electromagnetics

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9B topic.